 The primary objective of each program is to provide targeted engagement incentives to encourage young Aboriginal and Torres Strait Islander students to remain actively engaged in education until completion of Year 12.

 Clontarf Foundation's Academies program provide mentoring, coaching and extra-curricular activities that build on students' passion for football to encourage behavioural change; and develop values, skills and abilities that will assist students to achieve better life outcomes.

 Stars Foundation program provides relationship-based in-school mentoring, intensive case management to support low attendance, and wellbeing support to increase retention rates and levels of attainment.

-Brisbane Broncos program is aligned to the P-10 Australian Curriculum, and provides relationship-based in-school mentoring, life-skills workshops and intensive case management.
+Brisbane Broncos program provides relationship-based in-school mentoring, life-skills workshops and intensive case management.

 Netball Queensland program is aligned to the P-10 Australian Curriculum and provides personalised mentoring support, workshops on health and wellbeing, co-curricular netball sessions, and extracurricular activities with Queensland Firebirds players and staff.

 Role Models and Leaders Australia (RMLA) Girls Academy program provides relationship-based in-school mentoring, intensive case management to support school attendance, wellbeing, retention and academic achievement.